-'The EWAG has worked with the Office of Environment Heritage and partner agencies to deliver environmental watering outcomes at sites across the Murray and Lower Darling valleys,' Mr Childs said.
+'The EWAG has worked with the Department and partner agencies to deliver environmental watering outcomes at sites across the Murray and Lower Darling valleys,' Mr Childs said.

 'Local communities have been the drivers behind several large scale environmental watering events, such as the Jimaringle-Cockran-Gwynnes system and Tuppal Creek, and have assisted in the development of water delivery works programs too.